Wolf-Shadow/GCI/setup.md

 # How to setup

 EvalAI can run on Linux, Cloud, Windows, and macOS platforms.
-Use the following list to choose the best installation path for you.
+Use the following list to choose the best installation path you prefer.
 The links under *Platform* take you straight to the installation instructions for that platform.

 ## Ubuntu Installation Instructions